Australian icon Olivia Newton-John tragically passed away on August 8, 2022, leaving behind an incredible legacy in both film and philanthropy.

 “But the words that came to my mind were ‘This too shall pass!’
 I just had to believe that I was going to be OK.”

-Since her diagnosis over 20 years ago, Olivia has been a strong breast cancer advocate - regularly speaking out, encouraging women to get checked.
+Following her diagnosis over 20 years ago, Olivia became a strong breast cancer advocate – regularly speaking out, encouraging women to get checked.

 In 2008, she took her dream one step further, creating the Olivia Newton-John Cancer and Wellness Centre in Melbourne.